isotopp/isotopp.github.io/content/posts/2024-03-03-dynamically-loading-classes-in-java.md

 # Debugging the class loading

-In order to better understand what happens we can run it with
+To better understand what happens, we can run it with

 ```console
 $ java -verbose:class -jar main/target/main-1.0-SNAPSHOT.jar |grep -v 'shared objects file'